Epidemic control in networks with cliques: Model description

 \subsection{Network with cliques}

 Networks with cliques can be represented as bipartite networks (as illustrated in Fig.~\ref{fig.Bip}).
 In this work, we will focus on bipartite networks that are locally tree-like because they have two main advantages.
-Firstly, they can be easily generated by using a version of the configuration model~\cite{molloy1998size,molloy1995critical}, and secondly, they simplify the analytical treatment, as explained in~\cite{karrer2010random}.
+First, they can be easily generated by using a version of the configuration model~\cite{molloy1998size,molloy1995critical}, and second, they simplify the analytical treatment, as explained in~\cite{karrer2010random}.

 To generate these networks, we apply the following steps: \begin{itemize} \item Step 1) We create two disjoint sets, denoted by $I$ and $C$, where $I$ corresponds to the set of individuals and $C$ represents the set of cliques.
 The total numbers of individuals and cliques are denoted by $N_I$ and $N_C$, respectively. \item Step 2) We randomly assign a number $k_I$ of cliques (or ``stubs'') to every person according to a probability distribution $P(k_I)$.
 Similarly, we assign a number $k_C$ of individuals (or ``stubs'') to every clique according to a probability distribution $P(k_C)$.
 Initially, each stub is unmatched.
 We denote the total number of stubs in sets $I$ and $C$, by $\mathcal{S}_I$ and $\mathcal{S}_C$, respectively.
 In the limit of large network sizes, the relation $\mathcal{S}_C=\mathcal{S}_I$ holds (as explained in~\cite{newman2002spread}).
 Additionally, in this limit, we have that $\mathcal{S}_I=\langle k_I\rangle N_I$ and $\mathcal{S}_C=\langle k_C\rangle N_C$, where $\langle k_I\rangle =\sum_{k_I} k_IP(k_I)$ and $\langle k_C\rangle =\sum_{k_C} k_C P(k_C)$. \item Step 3) In practice, for finite networks, if $|\mathcal{S}_C-\mathcal{S}_I|<0.01 \langle k_I\rangle N_I$ then we proceed as follows.
 We randomly choose one stub from each set and join them together to make a complete link (but avoiding multiple connections between individuals and cliques).
 This procedure is repeated until one of these sets is empty.
 On the other hand, if $|\mathcal{S}_C-\mathcal{S}_I|>0.01 \langle k_I\rangle N_I$, our algorithm returns to Step 1. \item Step 4) Finally, we eliminate those stubs that remained unmatched from the previous step, and project the set of cliques onto the set of individuals, as illustrated in Fig.~\ref{fig.Bip}. \end{itemize}